molgenis/molgenis-emx2/docs/molgenis/use_usingapis.md

 ### Alter data

-Let's change pet weight from (supposedly) kilogram to grams by multiplying by one thousand and make a logarithmic plot to check.
+Let's change pet weight from (supposedly) kilogram to grams by multiplying by one thousand.
 The new data should be converted back to CSV to prepare for upload.

 ```
 petsdf$weight = petsdf$weight * 1000